DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 Proper benchmarking could be done using Kotlin project test framework.

+* Firstly, the project should be built.
+  * Run `./gradlew clean` from the project root.
+Since the change-atomic-ordering pass impacts not only the target code but libraries too, they must also be rebuilt.
-* Firstly, bundle version of compiler should be built: run `./gradlew :kotlin-native:bundle` from the project root.
+  * Then, bundle version of compiler should be built: run `./gradlew :kotlin-native:bundle` from the project root too.
+  * Finally, run `./gradlew -stop`.
+In practice, this reduces the likelihood of an unexpected crash of benchmarks (which is out of our control).
 * Secondly, set desired atomic orderings in [ChangeAtomicOrdering.kt](../backend.native/compiler/ir/backend.native/src/org/jetbrains/kotlin/backend/konan/aopass/ChangeAtomicOrdering.kt) file.
-* Then, go to [`kotlin-native/performance`](../performance) and start `ring` benchmarks:
+* Then, go to [`kotlin-native/performance`](../performance) and start benchmarks:

     ```bash
-    ../../gradlew :ring:konanRun -PnativeJson=output.json
+    ../../gradlew :konanRun -PnativeJson=output.json
     ```

   where benchmark results will be contained in `build/output.json`.